 MedullaInner coreStructural support

-Damage to any of these layers may affect hair texture, appearance, and resilience.
+Damage to these layers can affect hair texture, strength, and appearance.

 Scalp Health and Its Role in Hair Growth